Saint Adalbert, Bishop and Martyr

-Old, stodgy, traditional Catholic Europe in tension with new, liberal, flexible values is not a new dichotomy.
+Old, stodgy, traditional Catholic Europe in tension with new, liberal, flexible Europe is not a new dichotomy.
 A millennium ago the roles were reversed.
-It was old, stodgy, traditional pagan Europe in tension with new, groundbreaking, and progressive Christianity.
-As the missionary monks, abbots, and bishops of Europe fanned out, ever more north and east, into upper Germany, Scandinavia, Poland, and the Baltics, they met the painted chieftains and warrior tribes of old Europe, men tough as bark.
-These tribes of the forests offered sacrifice to their pagan idols in sacred groves under the broad canopies of large oaks, their only temples.
-They butchered prisoners of war and cattle in offerings to their dark powers, sprinkling the blood of their slain cattle on their bodies.
-Yet from the ninth through the eleventh centuries, missionaries began to shine the light of the Gospel into these dark lands.
-And Teutonic and Norse paganism, for all of its unwritten creeds of courage and manliness, was doomed.
+It was old, stodgy, traditional pagan Europe in tension with new, groundbreaking, and progressive Catholic Europe.
+As the missionary monks, abbots, and bishops of Europe fanned out, ever northward and ever eastward, into upper Germany, Scandinavia, Poland, and the Baltics, they met the warrior tribes and painted chieftains of old Europe, men with skin like bark.
+These forest clans gathered in sacred groves to offer sacrifice to their pagan idols under the broad canopies of large oaks.
+In these open air temples they butchered prisoners of war and cattle in offerings to their dark powers, sprinkling the blood of the slain on their bodies.
+Yet from the eighth through the eleventh centuries, missionaries poured into these remote lands, shining the light of the Gospel into its darkest corners.
+Teutonic and Norse paganism, for all of its unwritten creeds of courage and manliness, was doomed.
 It was strong, but the Church was stronger.
-Paganism could not stop vital, solid, well-organized Catholic Church with its coherent monotheistic beliefs, beautiful worship, ethical code, and Gospel of love and respect for all.
+Paganism could not stop vital, solid, well-organized Catholicism with its coherent monotheism, sacred worship, Ten Commandments, self-sacrificing missionaries, and its Gospel of love and respect for all.

-But the Catholic Church does not arrive to a mission territory as a full fledged institution.
+The Catholic Church does not arrive to a mission territory, however, as a full-fledged institution.
 The Church arrives in a person who embodies all that the Church teaches and symbolizes.
-This person is the Church to those he meets.
-Today’s saint was one of the first missionary bishops to penetrate into the lands of Prussia, in north eastern Germany.
-And for daring to preach the Gospel to coarse men he was murdered on the coast of the Baltic Sea.
+This person is the Church to those he encounters.
+Today’s saint was one of the first missionary bishops to penetrate into the lands of Prussia, in Northeastern Germany.
+And for daring to preach the Gospel to coarse men, he was murdered on the frigid coast of the Baltic Sea.
 The Prussians thought he was a Polish spy, and a pagan priest upset at the disruptions Adalbert was causing in Prussian society commanded his death.
 Saint Adalbert’s lifeless body was ransomed for its weight in gold by a Polish king and returned to Poland.
-He was eventually canonized as St. Adalbert of Prague, as he was born and raised in Bohemia.
+He was eventually canonized as Saint Adalbert of Prague, since he was born and raised in Bohemia.
 He remains a saint equally claimed by both the Polish and Czech people and a seminal figure in early medieval Europe.

-St. Adalbert, we ask that you intercede before God to make all missionaries as courageous as you were, and willing to place themselves in difficult situations for the good of the Church.
-With your example to inspire us, we will all be brave witnesses to the fact that death is sometimes preferable to life.
+Saint Adalbert, we ask that you intercede before God to make all missionaries as courageous as you were, willing to place themselves in difficult situations for the good of the Church.
+By your example, may we be brave witnesses to the fact that death is sometimes preferable to life.